paymoapp/api/sections/reports.md

 ------|-----------
-`exclude_billed_entries`| excludes from report entries that were billed (an invoice for those entries was created) `exclude_nonbillable_tasks`|excludes from report time from tasks that are not billable `exclude_nonbillable_projects`|excludes from report time from projects that are not billable `enable_time_rounding`|enables rounding up time to increments of `rounding_step` value (see below) `rounding_step` | minimal time entry length increment (in minutes).
+`exclude_billed_entries`| excludes from report entries that were billed (an invoice for those entries was created) `exclude_nonbillable_tasks`|excludes from report time from tasks that are not billable `enable_time_rounding`|enables rounding up time to increments of `rounding_step` value (see below) `rounding_step` | minimal time entry length increment (in minutes).
 Example: if `rounding_step` = 15, and a time entry included into the report has a length of 8 minutes, in the report it will appear as 15 minutes.
 If the time entry length was 32 minutes, it will appear as 45 minutes.
 `display_charts` | if set, the Paymo application will also display a pie chart representing all report time distribution